How does written authorization differ from informed consent?

 If the investigator intends to screen potential subjects for eligibility by asking them questions, these questions are considered part of the research.
 Consent and HIPAA authorization may have to be obtained for screening procedures.
 For additional information, see Recruitment vs Screening or IRB's Role in HIPAA.

-There are decedents whose records will be included amongst those in the study; do we need to file the Decedents HIPAA form?
+There are decedents whose records will be included amongst those in the study; do we need to file the Decedents HIPAA Attestation?

-The Decedents form is only for research that will be exclusively limited to decedents.
-The form provides a means for the investigator to attest to their intent to adhere to the requirements of HIPAA related to the use of decedents PHI.
-The IRB receives the investigators certification and checks it for appropriateness; it does not issue an approval.
+The HIPAA attestation for the use of decadents PHI is only for research that will be exclusively limited to decedents.
+The attestation provides a means for the investigator to attest to their intent to adhere to the requirements of HIPAA related to the use of decedents PHI.
+The IRB receives the investigators attestation and checks it for appropriateness; it does not issue an approval.
 The investigator will receive the IRB's acknowledgment of receipt.
+If decedents PHI is used as part of a study that also enrolls human subjects, the investigator can request a waiver of HIPAA authorization fo the use of decedents PHI.